ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 building have been battle-hardened by many of their customers.
 If you are trying to build a self-managed platform, you will have to go through the same cycle and the Total Cost of Ownership will be very expensive.
-If you are not on the cloud, I highly suggest you rethink about your motivation to adopt a serverless architecture.
-Of course, you might have various requirements that might prevent you from going to the cloud, like data privacy, they will not be discussed in depth here.
+If you are not on the cloud, I highly suggest you to rethink about your motivation to adopt a serverless architecture.
+Of course, you might have various requirements that might prevent you from going to the cloud, they will not be discussed in depth here.

 If your enterprise is big enough, you might argue that you will have the capacity to build up your current platform.
 But is it worth the cost?
 If you